codecygen/089-NextJS-Blog-Website2/README.md

 - Pages are pre-rendered (if possible), but NodeJS server is required for API routes, server-side pages and page revalidations.
 - Re-deployment needed if code changes or you don't use revalidations and need page updates.

+For this specific case, once we run "npm run build" command, the output down on the bottom is displayed.

 ```s
 Why you should do it regularly:
 https://github.com/browserslist/browserslist#browsers-data-updating